Skip to content

 What is the maximum MVER that this will assist with?

-The answer to this depends upon the type of vapor barrier system used, type of testing performed and size of the job.
-We would need more information to answer this question.
+The answer to this depends upon the type of vapor barrier system used, type of testing performed, and the size of the job.

 Is an epoxy moisture vapor barrier necessary for a concrete basement floor?

-If its newer residential construction and conforms with common construction codes and practices, usually not.
-Older homes or areas that have a high water table often experience higher moisture vapor emission rates and an epoxy vapor barrier may assist.
+If its a newer residential construction and conforms with common construction codes and practices, usually not.
+Older homes or areas with a high water table often experience higher moisture vapor emission rates and an epoxy vapor barrier may assist.

 Testing would be required to determine the suitability of an epoxy vapor barrier.